How Your Behavior Affects Organizational Culture and May Impact Your Company’s Strategic Objectives

 - Reducing expenses: Nearly every organization is looking for ways to lower costs.
 Wasteful behavior, whether it involves time theft, the careless use of resources, or excessive spending, is often contagious – it’s only a matter of time before it infiltrates the entire culture and makes achieving a healthy bottom line challenging.

 How to Self-Monitor Your Behavior at Work

-- Avoid gossip: It’s tempting to “dish” on other employees behind their back, especially when you’re part of a group that’s doing the same.
-But gossiping is one of the most destructive workplace behaviors – it erodes trust, lowers morale and inhibits collaboration and teamwork, all of which can prevent the organization from reaching its goals.
+- Avoid gossip: It’s tempting to “dish” on other employees behind their back, especially when you’re part of a group doing the same.
+But gossiping is one of the most destructive workplace behaviors – it erodes trust, lowers morale, and inhibits collaboration and teamwork, all of which can prevent the organization from reaching its goals.